anna-filou/anna-filou.github.io/reading.md

   my-notes:   |-
     Honestly, I was hoping I’d get some tips to take my designs to the next level, but the book only contained information and advice that I already knew.
 I feel that it was falsely advertised as suitable for more advanced designers in addition to beginners, and it’s my fault for not seeing through that.

-    I’d say the book is mostly a marketing tool for the authors’ more expensive book.
+    I’d say the book is mostly a marketing tool for the author’s more expensive book.
 - title: Academic Dissertation
   read: 'now'
   cover: "/assets/books/dissertation-mock-cover.webp"